aieater/gpueater_nodejs/README.md

 1. NodeJS 8.x is required to run GPUEater Console API.
 2. Create a JSON file in accordance with the following instruction.

 At first, open your account page(https://www.gpueater.com/console/account) and copy your access_token.
-Then create a JSON file on ~/.eater
+The next, create a JSON file on ~/.eater

 ```
 {